d-romualdi/omniscape/docs/omniscape_tutorial.md

 <img align="center" style="padding: 13px" width="600" src="./images/screenshot42.png">

 <div class=indentation>
 Visually identifying areas of change between scenarios may not be straightforward.
-For more quantitative tools to compare changes in connectivity, see the next tutorial <A href="#measuring-the-impact-of-connectivity-change-with-omniscapeimpact">Measuring the impact of connectivity change with <b>omniscapeImpact</b></A>.
+For more quantitative tools to compare changes in connectivity, see the next tutorial <a href="omniscape/tutorials/omniscapeImpact">Measuring the impact of connectivity change with omniscapeImpact</a>.
 </div>

 <br><br><br>